dlu-ch/dlb/doc/index.rst

 - make the build fast by omitting unnecessary redos
 - control the build by command line arguments

-That's the areas where dlb wants to be strong - all this in a precisely specified way, with emphasis an correctness, reliability and robustness.
+That's the areas where dlb wants to be strong - all this in a precisely specified way, with emphasis on correctness, reliability and robustness.

 dlb does not try to hide its Python personality.
-Instead dlb build scripts are just Python scripts importing the ``dlb`` module and using its functionality.
+Instead dlb build scripts are just Python scripts importing the :mod:`dlb` module and using its functionality.
 There is no magic code before or after the script.

 Since dlb build scripts are Python scripts, you can easily analyse, run or debug them in your favorite Python IDE.